• The ability to see

 • Learn new skills

 • Build a successful art career

 • Sustain an art career

 Most of these are long-term endeavors; some are developed over the course of a lifetime.
+(Dali, for example, spent 50 years developing his Surrealist painting techniques.)
 If you don’t have persistence to fuel your dreams, your dreams may never become reality.

 If an artist’s goal is to earn a living from art, he or she also needs persistence to continue improving and creating when the artwork isn’t selling.
 Nothing is more frustrating—or more disheartening—than to turn out the best work of your career only have it go unsold.
 The temptation to give up can become very strong, as can the temptation to paint for the market or chase trends.